Whether you are buying for yourself, or as a gift, I hope you get a lot of use out of the beer of the month club reviews you'll find on this page.

 - $27.95 per month plus $15 S&H

-One of the biggest trouble with "drinking local" is that you can really expire you choices of new brews quickly (unless you live in Oregon, Washington, or San Diego!).
+One of the biggest trouble with “drinking local” is that you can really expire your choices of new brews quickly (unless you live in Oregon, Washington, or San Diego!).
 Being part of a US Microbrew of the monthly club immediately opens up some doors for you to try beers from around the USA without needing to make a trip across the country!

 I actually drove across the USA on my motorcycle, stopping at a few breweries in each state, and was not able to come even close to "trying everything".
 The US Microbrew of The Month Club is a cool way to taste the best of the best around the US since these beers are professionally curated and chosen for quality.